jonlpersson/ed-latimore/site/_posts/2021-12-03-major-lessons-from-daryl-davis-klandestine-relationships.md

 ---
 Who is Daryl Davis and what can we learn from him?

-The first paragraph of [his Wikipedia bio](https://en.wikipedia.org/wiki/Daryl_Davis) gives a pretty cut and dry description of who he is:
+The first paragraph of [his Wikipedia bio](https://en.wikipedia.org/wiki/Daryl_Davis) gives a pretty cut-and-dry description of who he is:

 > Daryl Davis (born March 26, 1958) is an American R&B and blues musician, activist, author, actor, and bandleader.
 He is best known for his work concerning the Ku Klux Klan.
 His efforts to fight racism, in which, as an African-American, he has engaged with members of the Ku Klux Klan (KKK), have convinced a number of Klansmen to leave and denounce the KKK.
 Known for his energetic style of boogie-woogie piano, Davis has played with such musicians as Chuck Berry, Jerry Lee Lewis, B. B. King, and Bruce Hornsby.